The MASH Story

 MASH recently began a new program called the Human Animal Interaction Program.
 Once a dog is deemed healthy and social, in great part due to the efforts and training by the female inmates, Detention Officers take the animals to Maricopa County jail facilities to interact with other inmates.

 Program participants have observed a comforting effect for many inmates who react to these animal visits with compassion and ease.
 A special interest is given to our Veteran population, many of whom have experienced various levels of trauma.
-The presence of the dogs seems to provide a “calmer” climate and allows for some “normalcy” in the lives of these inmates.

 Since MASH opened its doors in 2000, thousands of rescued animals have been adopted and hundreds of inmates have been trained.